According to 451 Research, 90% of companies are on the cloud.

 Communication, collaboration, and event management, Monday has it all; it features numerous integrations and many options.

 More than 10k organizations worldwide use Monday so to communicate and collaborate better.
+Similarly to Monday, you will find other project management tools such as Monday (Monday vs ClickUp), Trello, or Asana.

 Cloud Accounting Apps